cristianmontenegrop/LERN/README.md

 ## Description

 Users of LERN are able to create and view educational courses created by fellow LERNers.
-Register for free, teach a course,
+Register for free, teach a course, and/or learn more about subjects such as Business & Finance, Nature, History, and much more.
+LERN was a collaborative project by a team of full stack developers graduating from UW's Full Stack Coding Bootcamp.
+The website utilizes Create-React-App, React Hooks, MVC design pattern, CRUD operations for database driven content, and many more node packages.

 ## Technologies